 Graham Bricke (Edgar Ramirez) is desperate for this big score, keen to make most of what little time he has left to cause some chaos.
 He loses his brother to this damaged political system and he’s seeking revenge.
 He’s quickly joined by a femme fatale hacker known as Shelby (Anna Brewster) and her boyfriend Kevin Cash (Michael Pitt).
 Shelby is the type of character thats screams bad news from the get-go.
 There’s always an ulterior motive behind her actions and you lose interest in that very quickly.
 Kevin is the son of a very wealthy man, though you wouldn’t have guessed based on his appearance.
 He’s a sleazeball to put it frankly, and prodominantly responsible for the cesspool this latest Netflix original currently sits in.

 Standing at an agonising 149 minutes, by the time you finally hit the stage where the movie should really be kicking off, you’re left trying to remind yourself what the whole point of it is.
 Whenever you get the feeling that the movie is rounding off, you find out it’s merely the beginning of the end.
 It spends so much of its runtime on exposition, sub-ploting and its loathsome character development that its general theme and main plot structure serves only as a background vehicle.

-A painfully sluggish thriller that just happens the have the Netflix brand slapped on it.
+A painfully sluggish thriller that just happens to have the Netflix brand slapped on it.
 Some people may argue it’ll be bogged down due to bad timing, especially given its narrative outlook, but Megaton’s latest project was doomed from the moment he signed up to the project.
 An overly violent, structurally inept misfire that begs you to find a single redeeming quality.